-Fresh off the release of Photoshop Lightroom 5, we’re starting to track the latest news and rumors for the Lightroom 6 product launch.
-Although it’s too early to pinpoint an exact date, looking at Adobe’s past releases and product cycle, we’re pretty sure the next version will be out sometime in the summer of 2014.
-We expect to also see the public beta version come out around March of 2014.
+It’s been a while since Photoshop Lightroom 5 was released and we’re starting to hear those close to Adobe talking more and more about the upcoming Lightroom 6 product launch.
+Although it’s too early to pinpoint an exact date (we haven’t yet seen the beta which signals a close release), looking at Adobe’s past releases and product cycle, we’re pretty sure the next version will be out sometime in the summer of 2014.
+Internal product testing is now going on with an expected public beta version to be announced and available as soon as May, 2014.

 We based this expected release on when the last versions came out as well as looking at where Adobe is headed with their minor updates.
 Here’s a timetable of the last versions and when they became available: